dominikahynkova/01-character-description/01-character-description/character-description.md

 - - -

 **Alt text:** A large black sans serif G. The letter is condensed and bold.
-I tis handwritten but looks sharp.
+It is handwritten but looks sharp.